 What’s in the guide

-- How do Buy to Let mortgages work
+- How do Buy to Let mortgages work?

-- How much you may be able to borrow
+- How much could you borrow?

-- Is letting a good investment
+- Is Buy to Let a good investment?

-How do Buy-to-Let mortgages work?
+How do Buy to Let mortgages work?

 Although similar to regular mortgages, there are some differences.
-Usually on BTL mortgages, interest rates tend to be higher and the minimum deposit for a property is on average 25% (although it can range from 20 – 40% depending on the lender).
+Usually, on BTL mortgages, interest rates tend to be higher and the minimum deposit for a property is on average 25% (although it can range from 20 – 40% depending on the lender).
 The application fees for the mortgage will also tend to be higher.

 Most BTL mortgages offered by lenders are Interest-Only, which means you don’t pay anything on the lump sum of the money borrowed, only the interest, and pay back the outstanding amount at the end of the term.